BilalEssafi1/motivational-quote-generator/README.md

 ## Shareable Content
-A simple "Copy Quote! button allows users to easily copy the quote to share it elsewhere.
+A simple "Copy Quote" button allows users to easily copy the quote to share it elsewhere.

 ## Footer
 The footer includes social media icons for Facebook, Instagram, Twitter, and YouTube.
 These icons link to their respective social media platforms and open in a new tab.

 ![Screenshot of footer](assets/images/footer.png)

 # Technologies Used